ethanrublee/VTK-Android/android/README.android.txt

 Author: Ethan Rublee
 email: ethan.rublee@gmail.com

-To build with cmake:

-mkdir build
-cd build
-cmake ..
-make
+This directory is a collection of cmake scripts for android ndk build system.

+Think of this as a generator of Android.mk files, similar to the cmake visual studio generator.
+Hopefully will evolve into a generator eventually.

-Make sure to set the path in the cache for the crystax ndk available
+Make sure to use the crystax ndk as this is the only ndk tested.
+Justification: RTTI, stl, exceptions, etc... http://www.crystax.net/android/ndk-r4.php
-here:
-   http://www.crystax.net/android/ndk-r4.php